 The MTHFR gene produces an essential enzyme that plays a role in processing amino acids.
 MTHFR is important for methylation function.

 Rewind back to high school for a minute.

 (In your high school chemistry teachers voice) Today class, we will talk about Genes.
 Genes are pieces of our DNA that controls what we look like.

 Each gene is made up of 2 alleles and together they determine what traits we get from our parents and grandparents.
 Some of these traits are visually seen like our eye and hair color or if we will have freckles on our faces.

 Some are not so obvious like diseases you might inherit or if you will appreciate the taste of sweet potatoes.
 These are eventually seen but takes time to surface.

 2. Methylation Process

-MTHFR provides folate to methylation which is required for every function in our body.
-Inadequate amounts of folate leads to health issues.
+MTHFR allows folate to go through methylation which is required for every function in our body.
+Inadequate amounts of folate lead to health issues.

 Once Folic Acid enters a cell, it needs to be converted into MTHFR before your body can use it.
 Here is the problem… when you have a mutated gene, it can hinder the last step of the conversion.

 Meaning, when you eat foods containing folic acid, MTHFR can not convert the folic acid into the active form or methyl-folate.
 In fact, the folic acid actually gets gunked up and sluggish because it can’t fully convert into Methyl-Folate.